wolfeidau/buildkite-serverless-agent/README.md

 2. An S3 bucket in the account to stage [cloudformation](https://aws.amazon.com/cloudformation/) artifacts.
 3. The [AWS CLI](https://aws.amazon.com/cli/).
 4. [direnv](https://direnv.net/) or the like to manage env variables using `.envrc`.
+5. [golang](https://golang.org) to build the lambda projects.
+6. This project cloned into your `$GOPATH` at `src/github.com/wolfeidau/buildkite-serverless-agent`

 # conventions